kmahaley/developers-guide/README.md

-# GIT commands and scenarios explained
+# GIT commands and scenarios explained in GitGuide
-This is Git_Commands_Testing repository to explains how to work with the git versioning system
+This is DevelopersGuide repository to explains how to work with the git versioning system

+# MAVEN explained in MavenGuide.docx